simonewebdesign/simonewebdesign/README.md

 4. checkout prod
 5. `git rebase origin/main`

 ### Preparing for the first deploy

-- **Ensure that you have downloaded and initialised correctly all the git modules before proceeding!**
+**Ensure that you have downloaded and initialised correctly all the git modules before proceeding!**

-- Install the Heroku toolbelt
-- `heroku login`
-- `git remote add heroku https://git.heroku.com/simo.git`
-- `rake gen_deploy_heroku`
+Simply run:

+    bundle exec rake gen_deploy_fly

 ## Troubleshooting

-### Website down after deploy

-You have to redeploy from `main`.

 ### CSS changes work locally but not in production